 Increase in angiogenesis and cellularity and higher biomechanical strength compared to the traditional surgery results

 The human body is complex and as a result, many surgical procedures are overly complicated.
 However, this complexity is not always necessary to achieve the best results.
-Preserving the ACL remnant is a smart move, providing enhanced biologic reconstruction that may provide superior outcomes than traditional ACL procedures.
+Preserving the ACL remnant is smart, providing enhanced biologic reconstruction that may provide superior outcomes than traditional ACL procedures.